antonycourtney/ai/analytics_db/README.md

 ## Building and Executing the Inbox Queries

 A fundamental problem with SQL is that lacks the basic mechanisms - procedures, functions and variables - that enable parameterization and code reuse in conventional programming languages.
-To work around this limitation, we do not write SQL code directly.
+To work around this limitation of SQL we do not write SQL code directly.
 Instead, we use the *template strings* feature of ES6 to compose SQL queries.
 This enables us to use the abstraction mechanisms in JavaScript to achieve basic abstraction and reuse.

 ### Build the Inbox Queries